Shades of Quality

 Conclusion

 Our value proposition is simple.
 To consistently compound our clients’ wealth over the long-run, we seek to invest only in quality companies, those with a track record of growth and high returns.
 We agree, though, that past performance is no guarantee of future performance and sometimes we will make mistakes.
-Nevertheless, our approach has aimed to historically offer lower risk and help protect on the downside.
+Nevertheless, our approach has aimed to historically offer lower risk and help manage on the downside as well.

 There are many types of quality strategies, and while some will perform better than others in different parts of the cycle, we will stick to our discipline.
 We do not approach investing as a beauty contest with the goal of maximizing inflows.
 We are here to help our clients reach their financial goals, which requires a thoughtful and consistent process.
 Vontobel Quality Growth may not be for everyone, but we believe it is the right strategy for investors looking to compound wealth and sleep well at night.